kenrestivo/thrashcat/README.md

 ## The road not taken

-I tried writing something from scratch in Clojure using Gloss, but got stuck trying to figure out how to shoehorn things like the Vorbis CRC checking into Gloss's abstractions.
+I tried writing something from scratch in Clojure using Gloss, but got stuck trying to figure out how to shoehorn things like the Ogg page CRC checking into Gloss's abstractions.

 I also tried using Clojure and the Jorbis library, but performance was very slow.
 This doesn't need to be so heavyweight; a simple C utility should suffice.